About Emily Dubois

 Since her shift from flatland to island, Dubois has completed the a diploma in Contemporary Music Performance under Daniel Lapp, competed in the 2019 Canadian Grand Masters Fiddling Championship, and post-pandemic graduated from Capilano University with a certificate in Arts and Entertainment management.

 Emily continues to explore her own career in the arts, and the art of musical entertainment and education.
 She is committed to her own role in the rich tradition of Canadian fiddling, and has taught privately, out of Long & McQuade, the Victoria Conservatory of Music, and Vancouver's Open Door Music Studio.
-She also runs administration for the North Shore Celtic Ensemble and the Serena Eades Academy of Music.
+She also works administration for the North Shore Celtic Ensemble and the Serena Eades Academy of Music.

 FINALLY, she and her fiancé have made the trek back out to Saskatchewan, where they have purchased their first home.
 It is here where the Flatland Fiddling Studio was finally able to come to fruition.
 She is beyond excited to dip her toes back into the SK fiddling scene and see what she can do to sustain it in Regina!